British Royal Family History

-The Queen's husband Prince Philip, Duke of Edinburgh, is 95 years, 11 months, and 17 days old, and celebrated his 95th birthday on 10th June 2016.
+The Queen and her husband Prince Philip, Duke of Edinburgh, were married on 20th November 1947 at Westminster Abbey, and in 2017 celebrated their Platinum (70th) wedding anniversary.
+Prince Philip, is 96 years, 9 months, and 7 days old, and celebrated his 96th birthday on 10th June 2017.
 He is the longest ever serving Royal Consort and oldest serving spouse of a reigning British monarch.

-She is Head of the Commonwealth of Nations comprising 53 member states in North America, South America, Europe, Africa, Asia and Oceania.
+She is Head of the Commonwealth of Nations comprising 53 member states and over 20% of the Word's land in North America, South America, Europe, Africa, Asia and Oceania.
 The aims of the Commonwealth include the promotion of democracy, human rights, good governance, the rule of law, individual liberty, egalitarianism, free trade, multilateralism, and world peace.
 The 2.3 billion people in the member states account for almost a third of the world's population.

 Her reign of over 66 years has seen 13 Prime Ministers of the United Kingdom, and numerous Prime Ministers in the Commonwealth Realms of which she is (or was) also Head of State; between them she has had a total of over 150 Prime Ministers including 12 Canadian and 17 Australian Prime Ministers during her reign.
 There have been 13 US Presidents during her reign.